Qiskit/RFCs/0023-backend-v3.md

 1. **Transpilation** -> "we need to access hardware constraints to optimize circuits (to run on a QPU)"
 2. **Execution** -> "we need an interface for sending circuits to the QPU and receiving an output"

-The original `Backend` interface (`BackendV1`) was designed primarily for circuit execution, the most fundamental ("basic") interaction with quantum computers.
-However, the need for improved transpilation support led to the introduction of `BackendV2`, and incorporating an abstraction for the "QPU", the `Target`.
+The original `Backend` interface was `BaseBackend` (i.e. `BackendV0`), designed primarily for execution, the most fundamental ("basic") interaction with quantum computers. `BaseBackend` took a legacy `qobj` object as an input on `.run()` and  was explicitly tied to the IQX API formats.
+The next iteration of the interface was `BackendV1`, which improved the interface by decoupling the Python code from IBM's REST API payload format to allow changes on either side (although no actual changes were made at the time, which facilitated the migration), and removing the use of `qobj` in `.run()` (opting for `QuantumCircuit` instead).
+The need for improved transpilation support led to the introduction of `BackendV2`, and incorporating an abstraction for the "QPU", the `Target`.

+> A lesson learned from the `BaseBackend -> BackendV1` and `BackendV1 -> BackendV2` migrations is that the first one was substantially easier and cleaner to implement because of the reduced amount of changes.
+Changing too much at once makes it exponentially harder to get dependencies to migrate.
+Keeping changes small and not breaking existing implementations so the migration is trivial is a better way to evolve the interface.

 <img src="./0023-backend-v3/overview-a.png" height="250">